On damping a control system with global aftereffect on quantum graphs. Stochastic interpretation

-{\bf Remark 2.} In particular, we established that any solution of the variational problem (\ref{2.2})--(\ref{2.5}) obeys the nonlocal Kirchhoff-type conditions (\ref{3.14}) at the internal vertices.
-In particular, if $\beta_j=\gamma_j=0$ for a certain $j\in\{1,\ldots,d\},$ then the corresponding relation in (\ref{3.14}) becomes the classical Kirchhoff condition, which along with our continuity conditions $y_\nu(0)=y_j(T_j)$ for $\nu\in V_j$ forms the standard matching conditions at the internal vertex $v_j.$
+{\bf Remark 2.} We also established that any solution of the variational problem (\ref{2.2})--(\ref{2.5}) obeys nonlocal Kirchhoff-type conditions (\ref{3.14}) at the internal vertices.
+In particular, if $\alpha_\nu=\alpha_j,$ $\nu\in V_j,$ and $\beta_j=\gamma_j=0$ for certain $j\in\{1,\ldots,d\},$ then the corresponding relation in (\ref{3.14}) becomes a usual Kirchhoff condition, which complements the standing continuity conditions $y_\nu(0)=y_j(T_j)$ for $\nu\in V_j$ to the so-called standard matching conditions at the internal vertex~$v_j.$